theinflectionsummit

 Discussion

-What's driving movement in private organizations, what's getting approved, and what leaders are actually learning — including what isn't working.
+What's driving movement across organizations, what's getting approved, and what leaders are actually learning — including what isn't working.
+A cross-sector conversation grounded in operational reality.

 Discussion

-How public institutions are balancing operational pressure, service expectations, procurement reality, and practical technology adoption — with specifics.
+How leaders across public and private organizations are balancing operational pressure, service expectations, procurement reality, and practical technology adoption — with specifics.

 Examples